kesh-lang/kesh/examples.md

 Everything is an expression.

-Conditionals are either the usual `if…else…` construct, the ternary `…if…else…` or pattern-matching `match`.
+Conditionals are either the usual `if…else…` construct, the ternary `…if…else…` or the pattern-matching `match`.

 ```lua
 old-school: if age < 13 {